Jamnic98/poker-simulator/README.md

 2. The simulator outputs:
    - Progress logs during simulation.
-   - Chunked results as JSON files in the results/ folder.
+   - Chunked results as JSON files in the created results/ folder.
    - A graphical visualisation of pre-flop win percentages.